fbpx

 Finding the Right Keywords

-Many website owners will conduct keyword research before they determine what the keywords for their web pages are going to be.
-As I explained, you want to get into the heads of your target audience and figure out how they’re going to be searching for your products.
+Numerous website owners research keywords before finalizing the keywords for their web pages.
+As previously mentioned, the goal is to gain insight into the thought process of your target audience and understand how they are likely to search for your products.

-You could use a keyword finder or conduct research yourself.
-Either way, you’ll find that keywords tend to be broad, especially for eCommerce products.
+Whether you utilize a keyword finder tool or conduct the research manually, you’ll discover that keywords tend to be quite broad, particularly for eCommerce products.

 Keep in mind that every page on your website should have a keyword whether it’s the main page or a product page.
 However, you should differentiate your keywords as appropriate.